 The foundation of Islamic society is crumbling.
 Shahina Siddiqui of the Islamic Social Services Association in a personal interview (1997) indicated that over 60 percent of new marriages end in divorce within the first year.

-In the same interview she also stated that one community reported that out nineteen new marriages ten ended in divorce within the first year while another community reported that five out of nine marriages ended in divorce within the first year.
+In the same interview, she also stated that one community reported that out of nineteen new marriages ten ended in divorce within the first year while another community reported that five out of nine marriages ended in divorce within the first year.

 Marriages among Muslims in America are in trouble.
 Sister Shahina further asserts, “this is symptomatic of a much larger problem.
 The growing lack of value for elders and respect for their advice is a significant problem.
 Muslim youth are turning to their non-Muslim peers for advice and validation rather than to their Muslim elders”.

 Years as a professional social worker have led me to conclude that part of the problem is a lack of Islamic education and spiritual development.

 Many Muslim couples enter into marriage each with their own set of baggage and often lack the personal relationship with Allah that will help them to be successful as a married couple.

 On the one hand, the American Muslim community has been affected by the “Burger King Syndrome” that plagues North America as a whole: American society’s message is, “you can have it your way”.
 Individuals entering into marriage are bent on getting what they want while neither practicing forbearance and patience nor committing themselves to one another for the sake of Allah.

 On the other hand, many have subconsciously adopted the Christian doctrines of self-sacrifice and “turn the other cheek” at the expense of the emotional and physical health of one or both spouses.
 This is demonstrated in marriages where all signs of marital harmony have been eliminated and a dysfunctional family unit remains, unaware that this not the Islamic way.